Abuse of Kylie Freeman: Prosecution

 As part of a cross-jurisdictional plea bargain, Freeman was sentenced on March 25, 2009, to 50 years imprisonment; Judge Suko told Freeman that if the felon was ever released from prison, he would be aged in his mid-80s.
 Two hours later, at the Spokane County Superior Court, Freeman was also sentenced to 20 concurrent years of imprisonment for the 2006 Benton County charges.
 He is forbidden from profiting off his life story, and is subject to a lifetime restraining order prohibiting any contact with his daughter.
-As of December 2024, he was prisoner number 12163-085, imprisoned at the United States Penitentiary, Marion with a release date of December 5, 2049; he is parolable after serving 42 years of his sentence.
+As of November 2025, he was prisoner number 12163-085, imprisoned at the Federal Correctional Institution, Marion with a release date of December 5, 2049; he is parolable after serving 42 years of his sentence.